 Ergonomic lifting systems can be designed to fit the individual needs a customer may be facing.
 They can be designed to be used for any type of industry.
-Products that lifting systems can be designed to handle include boxes, building material bags, automotive parts, wood panels and much more.
-Systems can be designed to provide solutions for the following:
+Products that use jib crane systems can be designed to handle include boxes, building material bags, automotive parts, wood panels and much more.
+Systems can be designed to provide lifting solutions for the following:

 - Ergonomic cranes